Script-to-Video FAQ

 How does the Global Scripts mode work?

-• If the input videos are long clips, they are first split into shorter segments.
-During composition, these resulting segments are assembled to create the final video.
-The duration of each segment after splitting is determined by the SingleShotDuration parameter.
+• Long input videos are split into shorter segments first.
+During composition, the system follows the group order, randomly picks one segment from each group, and concatenates them into the final video.
+The duration of each segment after splitting is controlled by the SingleShotDuration.

-• If global voice-over scripts are provided, the system tries not to repeat, assuming there are enough scripts available.
-For example, if you provide 3 scripts to generate 5 videos, some scripts will be reused, but all 3 scripts will be used at least once.
+• If global voice-over scripts are provided, the system distributes them without repeating when there are enough scripts.
+For example, if you provide 3 scripts to generate 5 videos, all 3 scripts are used at least once, and some are reused to fill the remaining videos.

-• The system follows the group order, randomly selecting one segment from each group and concatenating them.
-If a global voice-over is provided and the total video duration is less than the voice-over duration, the system will prioritize randomly selecting additional video segments from non-start/end groups until the video duration matches the voice-over duration
+• If a global voice-over is provided and the assembled video is shorter than the voice-over duration, the system randomly selects additional segments from non-start/end groups until the video duration matches the voice-over.

-• If a global voice-over script is provided, the final duration will equal the duration of the voice-over.
+• If a global voice-over script is provided, the final duration equals the voice-over duration.

 • If no global voice-over script is provided: